 If you’re looking for an idea of what kind of credit score you’ll need in various situations, read on.

-What is a good credit score to rent an apartment?
+What credit score is needed to rent an apartment?

-In areas where rental properties are in high demand, you may also have to pay a heftier deposit or come up with both the first and last month’s rent before your lease is approved if your credit scores are low (below 620).
+In areas where rental properties are in high demand, you may also have to pay a larger deposit.
+You may also have to come up with both the first and last month’s rent before your lease is approved if your credit scores are low (below 620).
 In extreme cases, you may be forced to agree to automatic payments taken directly from your checking account to qualify.

 What is a good credit score to buy a car?

-Car dealerships are famous for their “no credit, bad credit, any credit!” slogans when it comes to getting people in the door to buy a new car.
+Car dealerships are well-known for their “no credit, bad credit, any credit!” slogans to get people in the door to buy a new car.

-However, the great deals that you see advertised on television, are usually reserved for people with the top-tier “super prime” credit ratings.
+However, the great deals you see advertised on TV are usually reserved for people with top-tier “super-prime” credit ratings.
 The general breakdown of interest rates for new car loans looks something like this:

-If your scores fall into the deep subprime or subprime categories, there is a risk that you won’t be able to get financing at all.
-If you do manage to get financing, the rates will be significantly higher, as you can see by the list above.
+If your credit scores fall into the subprime or deep subprime categories, there is a risk that you won’t be able to get financing at all.
+However, the rates will be significantly higher if you manage to get financing, as demonstrated by the list above.

-Bottom line: if you want the best rates on a new car, aim for a credit score of 680 or above.
-If you want to be approved for a car loan with a decent interest rate, aim for a credit score of at least 620.
+If you want the best rates on a new car, aim for a ‘good’ credit score of 680 or above.
+If you want to be approved for a car loan with a decent rate, aim for a ‘fair’ credit score of at least 620.

 What is a good credit score to buy a house?

-As we stated earlier in this article, if you’re looking to purchase a new home, your credit will be scrutinized carefully.
-There are a number of factors that go into qualifying for a home loan, and your credit score is only one of them.
+As stated earlier, if you’re looking to purchase a new home, the mortgage lender will scrutinize your credit history.
+Several factors go into qualifying for a home loan, and your credit score is only one of them.

-However, these numbers are deceptive, because neither the FHA nor the VA actually provide loans.
+However, these numbers are deceptive because neither the FHA nor the VA actually provides loans.
 Instead, they insure loans to the banks that do the actual lending – primarily providing risk mitigation in case of a default.

 Even with this insurance in place, you most likely won’t be approved for a VA or FHA loan with a credit score that’s below 620.

-What is a good credit score to get a low-rate credit card?
+What is a good credit score for a credit card?

 How can I find out my credit score?

 Plenty of credit card companies offer free FICO scores to customers nowadays.
-Some even offer free scores to non-customers.
-You can also purchase your FICO credit score at FICO’s website, MyFICO.
-Your VantageScore can be purchased from the VantageScore’s website.
+Some even offer a free credit score to non-customers.
+You can also purchase your FICO score at FICO’s website, MyFICO.
+Your VantageScore credit scores can be purchased from VantageScore’s website.

-Keep in mind that some credit cards and banks provide credit score monitoring, but these scores may not be your FICO or VantageScore – be sure to verify what kind of score you are getting before you pay for it.
+Keep in mind that some credit cards and banks provide credit monitoring.
+However, these credit scores may not be your FICO or VantageScore.
+So be sure to verify what kind of credit score you are getting before you pay for it.

-The only other way to get your credit score is to apply for a credit card or loan.
-In your acceptance (or denial) letter, you will generally receive your credit score and how it factored into the decision to approve or deny your credit.
+The only other way to get your credit score is to apply for a loan or credit card.
+In your acceptance (or denial) letter, you will generally receive your credit score and how it factored into the decision to approve or deny your credit application.

-- Pay your creditors on time.
-Keeping current with your payments is the best way to build positive momentum in your credit scores.
+- Pay your bills on time.
+Keeping current with your payments is the best way to build credit.
 Even six months of on-time payments can make a significant impact.

-- Lower your debt to income ratio.
+- Lower your debt-to-income ratio.
 The more debt you carry relative to your income, the lower your credit scores will be.
-Try to pay off credit cards and pay down loans to give yourself some breathing room.
+Try to pay off credit card balances and pay down loans to give yourself some breathing room.

-- Pay down maxed out credit cards.
+- Pay down maxed-out credit cards.
+Your credit utilization ratio is a big factor.
 Using all of your available credit is a red flag to lenders that you are high-risk.
-So pay down any balances until you are using one-third or less of your available credit.
+So pay down any balances until you are using one-third or less of your available credit limit.

 - Remove errors from your credit report.
-Any negative items on your credit report that aren’t accurate will hurt your chances at getting approved for credit.
-This includes late payments, charge-offs, collection accounts and more.
-Dispute any errors you find, or hire a reputable credit repair specialist to get the job done for you.
+Any inaccurate negative items on your credit report will hurt your chances of getting approved for credit.
+This includes late or missed payments, charge-offs, collection accounts, and more.
+Dispute any errors you find on your credit report with each credit bureau, or hire a reputable credit repair specialist to get the job done for you.

-Understanding how to get good credit is an important first step to taking control of your financial freedom.
-Keep in mind that it takes time to build good credit scores and that you as a consumer have rights to help you preserve the accuracy of your scores.
+Understanding how to get a good credit score is an essential first step to taking control of your financial freedom.
+Keep in mind that it takes time to build credit history and that you as a consumer have rights to help you preserve the accuracy of your credit scores.